fblettner/liberty/README.md

 ✅ **Automated Database Migrations** – Alembic versioning for multiple databases.
 ✅ **Easy Installation & Deployment** – Available as a **Python package** and **Docker image**.
 ✅ **Extensible** – Plugin-based architecture to support future enhancements.

+## ✨ Additional features in the enteprise versions
+  - 🌐 **Traefik**: A powerful reverse proxy for routing and load balancing.
+  - ⚙️ **AirFlow**: Automate and manage workflows effortlessly.
+  - 🐘 **pgAdmin**: Manage your PostgreSQL database visually with ease.
+  - 🔐 **KeyCloak**: OIDC Service for authentication
+  - 📂 **Gitea**: Git Repository to manage dags, plugins, backup

 ---